-IASB's Framework for the Preparation and Presentation of Financial Statements (the Framework)
+IASB's Conceptual Framework for Financial Reporting (the Conceptual Framework)

-- 2.2.2 The Framework sets out the principles that the IASB believes should underlie the preparation and presentation of general purpose financial statements.
-In particular, preparers should be familiar with the objective of financial statements.
-The financial statements of entities should provide information about their financial position, performance and changes in financial position.
-The presentation of the information should meet the "common needs of most users". - 2.2.3 The key users of the information in the financial statements are: - the taxpayer; - States Assembly; - the Treasurer of the States; - those charged with governance of departments, funds and other entities in the Accounting Boundary; - the Corporate Management Board; - those charged with governance of the States of Jersey; and - the States of Jersey audit committee. - 2.2.4 In presenting information in their financial statements, preparers should also be familiar with: - the qualitative characteristics of financial statements; - the elements of financial statements; - recognition of the elements of financial statements; and - measurement of the elements of financial statements. - 2.2.5 The Framework notes that financial statements cannot meet all the information needs of users, but that there are needs that are common to all users.
-The provision of financial statements that meet the requirements of the States Assembly will also meet most of the needs of other users.
+- 2.2.2 The Conceptual Framework sets out the principles that the IASB believes should underlie the preparation and presentation of general purpose financial statements.
+In particular, preparers should be familiar with the objective of financial statements, which is to provide financial information about the reporting entity or reportable activity that is useful to existing and potential investors, lenders and other creditors in making decisions about providing resources to it.
+For the States of Jersey the objective of the financial statements is also to provide information about its financial position, financial performance, changes in financial position and cash flows that is useful to a wide range of users to permit them to assess the stewardship and accountability of management for the resources entrusted to them. - 2.2.3 The key users of the information in the financial statements of the States of Jersey are the States Assembly.
+Other users include the Corporate Management Board, the States of Jersey audit committee and the taxpayer. - 2.2.4 In presenting information in their financial statements, preparers should also be familiar with: - underlying assumption (financial statements shall be prepared on a going concern basis); - the qualitative characteristics of financial statements; - the elements of financial statements: - recognition of the elements of financial statements; and - measurement of the elements of financial statements. - 2.2.5 The Conceptual Framework notes that financial statements cannot meet all the information needs of users, who may need to consider pertinent information from other sources.
+However, the provision of financial statements that meet the requirements of the States Assembly will also meet most of the needs of other users.